đ¶ Unlock Your Dog's Superpower with Scent Work

 What they touched before making it

-Dogs can even track hours (or days!) old scent trails, smell diseases, and detect emotional changes through hormone shifts in sweat.
+Dogs can even track hours (or days!) old scent trails.
+They can smell diseases and detect emotional changes through hormonal shifts in sweat.
+And that amazing nose?
+Your dog has it tooâno training background needed.

 đŹ How Your Dogâs Nose Works (and Why Itâs Mind-Blowing)

-Your dog isnât just âsmellingâ the worldâtheyâre analyzing it like a scent scientist.
+Your dog isn't just "smelling" the worldâthey're analyzing it like a scent scientist.
+Here are some fascinating facts about how their noses work:

 đ Humans have about 5 million scent receptors.